mykyho/info498-final.github.io/README.md

               <H3>Unpack History and Why Technology is the Way it is today</H3>
               <p style="text-indent: 25px;">
-                Unpack History and Why Technology is the Way it is today It can be a surprise to think that modern day technology could be linked to the “pre-existing” colonialism that practically expanded to the entire world.
+                It can be a surprise to think that modern day technology could be linked to the “pre-existing” colonialism that practically expanded to the entire world.
 The intricate intersection of race and technology, prevails in history and our everyday lives with daily human interactions.The adopted